jammer699669/OpenTheo/README.md

 Ant are the antonyms
 Upd is used internally by us to determine if we have modified the entry.

- Included is sample code to access the database however please not that the samples should not be used in a production environment as they have not been hardened and very little error checking is included.
+ Included is sample code to access the database however please note that the samples should not be used in a production environment as they have not been hardened and very little error checking is included.

 The downloads for the current database ( sql file)  are located at https://theo.itechecom.com